PERFORMING ARTS

 Entry Guidelines: Students enrolling in Senior Māori Performing Arts must actively participate and perform in the school rōpū Kapa Haka

-Teacher in Charge: Ms K Harding
+Teacher in Charge: Whaea Oriana Kershaw

-Teacher in Charge: To be advised
+Teacher in Charge: Mrs M Ferguson

 UE Approved

-- performing solo or group drama performances
+• Performing solo or group drama performances

-- developing rehearsal and performance skills and techniques
+• Developing rehearsal and performance skills and techniques

-- writing scripts, devising your own drama pieces and learning to direct others
+• Writing scripts, devising your own drama pieces and learning to direct others

-- learning about different types of theatre forms
+• Learning about different types of theatre forms

-- exploring the different skills and roles that exist in performance, theatre and film
+• Exploring the different skills and roles that exist in performance, theatre and film

-- gaining knowledge and experience of stage makeup
+• Gaining knowledge and experience of stage makeup

-- gaining knowledge and experience of stage lighting and sound and how to use them in performance
+• Gaining knowledge and experience of stage lighting and sound and how to use them in performance

-- gaining knowledge and experience of using and creating props and sets
+• Gaining knowledge and experience of using and creating props and sets

-You will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.
+Students will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.

-Entry Guidelines: Interest in drama and performing
+Entry Guidelines: Interest in Drama and performing

 Leads to: Level 2 Drama, Scholarship Drama, personal enjoyment, numerous careers, university study

-Teacher in Charge: Ms K Harding
+Teacher in Charge: Mrs M Ferguson

 Our Level 2 Drama course is tailored to the interests and needs of our girls.
 The Drama course provides the skill and knowledge development to allow you to be the best drama practitioner you can be, both to achieve at NCEA Level 2 and to become involved in the world of theatre.

-- performing solo or group drama performances
+• Performing solo or group drama performances

-- rehearsal and performance skills and techniques
+• Rehearsal and performance skills and techniques

-- writing scripts, devising your own drama pieces and learning to direct others
+• Writing scripts, devising your own drama pieces and learning to direct others

-- in-depth understanding of a complex theatre form
+• In-depth understanding of a complex theatre form

-- exploring the different skills and roles that exist in performance, theatre and film
+• Exploring the different skills and roles that exist in performance, theatre and film

-You will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.
+Students will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.

 Entry Guidelines: Level 1 Drama helpful but not essential